ntcodebreaker/NumsToLetters/readme.txt

-Converts numbers to letters in spanish langauge.
+Numbers to Letters Spanish

-Run the testdrive to convert a given number into its wordy equivalent.
+Run the testdrive.py file to convert a given number into its textual representation in Spanish language.
-Run the testdrive to convert a given number into its wordy equivalent.
+* Just positive whole numbers up to 999,999,999